RTippin/janus-client/README.md

 # Video Room

+### For full docs relating to the video room plugin and its responses, please check the [Official Docs][link-videoroom]

 - You may access the video room plugin through the core `Janus` class/facade, or dependency injection of the core `VideoRoom` class.
+- All videoroom methods will return the plugin response from janus directly.
+It is up to you to check the arrays for the data you need.
+- Each method completes a full cycle (connect, attach, message, disconnect).
+If you with to use many commands in one cycle, you may

 **Using Facade**
 ```php